Epy1/ads-for-days/README.md

 idk how importing works for bluestacks
 BLUESTACKS ONLY

-Merge the four macros in the correct order
+Merge the  macros in this order (recommended)
+Loop cruiseblock one time
-Loop part 1 five times
+Loop ad1 five times
-Loop part 2 three times
+Loop ad2 three times
-Loop part 3 one time
+Loop ad3 one time
-Loop part 5 one time
+Loop ad5 one time
+Loop ad4 five times
-Loop part 4 one time
+Loop ad5 one time
-Loop part 5 one time
+Loop cruiseblock one time

 Watches pretty much every single ad in the game
 Does NOT watch the following: Coupling, Merit, Heaven sect, Rift, Earth sect (greeting and promotion), Praise land, Fortune land